jtarterabarbera/PythonBootcampGroup1/README.md

 - Download and preprocess galaxy images (SDSS cutouts) in parallel.

-- Extract key features from images using Singular Value Decomposition (SVD) or PCA.
+- Extract key features from images using Singular Value Decomposition (SVD) to reduce the dimensionality of the dataset.

 - Train a machine learning model to classify galaxies based on combined catalog and image features.